PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     Radius of Venus = 6051.8km, we adopt 6052km, hence 6098km ~ 48km altitude.

-In order to make it easier to access all the filtered profiles at once, without the need to recalculate each one of them, I use the :file:`./scripts/VeRaAverageProfiles_CreateNumpyArray.py` script to load the desired original VeRa profiles, filter them and store the results in a Python dictionary variable, which is written to two NumPy files:
+In order to make it easier to access all the filtered profiles at once, without the need to recalculate each one of them, I use the :file:`./scripts/VeRaAverageProfiles_CreateNumpyArray.py` script to load the desired original VeRa profiles, filter them and store the results in a Python dictionary variable, which is written to two NumPy files using the :code:`np.save` function:

 | :file:`VeRaSelectedProfiles.profiles`
 | :file:`VeRaSouthPoleProfiles.profiles`